 By this time, you can expect your baby to have some recognition of the difference between night and day, and it becomes more realistic to expect your baby to sleep for longer chunks of time.

-However, thrown into the mix here are the internal stimuli that can play havoc with baby’s sleep, such as developmental changes, teething and first colds and viruses.
-Many parents at this point start questioning whether they’ve done something wrong in baby’s first months, that have resulted in this ongoing disrupted sleep.
+Thrown into the mix here are the internal stimuli that can play havoc with baby’s sleep, such as developmental changes, teething and first colds and viruses.
+Many parents at this point start questioning whether they’ve done something wrong in baby’s first months that have resulted in this ongoing disrupted sleep.